FFY07/rpg-game/README.md

 # Simple Turn-Based Battle Game

 ## Overview
 This is a simple RPG game based Python's pygame library.
 The game utilises a 3v3 turn-based system with different classes, attacks, and items to choose from.
-The team that gets wiped out first loses.

 ## Features
 ### Gameplay